nurzhanzhanuzak/eventsourcing/docs/topics/installing.rst

     (my_venv) $ pip install eventsourcing

-When including the library in a list of project dependencies, in order to avoid installing future incompatible releases, it is recommended to specify the major and minor version numbers.
+Assuming you are developing a true application (and not a library), when including this library in your list of project dependencies, in order to avoid installing future incompatible releases, it is recommended to specify the major and minor version numbers, use dependency locking, and walk the dependency forward in a controlled way.
+Please note, it is recommended to test all updates in your CI.

-As an example, the expression ``eventsourcing>=9.4.0,<9.5.0`` would install the latest version of the 9.4 series, allowing future bug fixes released with point version number increments.
+As an example, the expression ``eventsourcing>=9.4.3,==9.4.*`` would install the latest version of the 9.4 series, allowing future bug fixes released with point version increments, whilst avoiding any changes introduced by major and minor version increments that might break your code.
 You can use this expression in a ``pip install`` command.

 ::

-    $ pip install "eventsourcing>=9.4.0,<9.5.0"
+    $ pip install "eventsourcing>=9.4.3,==9.4.*"

 You can use the same expression in ``requirements.txt`` files, in ``setup.py`` files, and in ``pyproject.toml`` files.